-- 1. Letter grades for all Radiologic Science (RADT) courses are computed as follows: A = 90-100 B = 80-89 C = 75-79 D = 66-74 F = 65 and below. - 2.
-All Radiologic Science courses must be completed within three years of the date of entry into the first radiologic science course. - 3.
-A student may be dismissed from a course and/or the radiology program prior to completion if, in the judgment of the program faculty or the clinical administration, the student's clinical practice jeopardizes the client and/or violates policies or professional standards of the program.
-A student who has been dismissed from the radiologic science program under such conditions is not eligible for readmission. - 4.
-A student who leaves the program due to other circumstances may be readmitted to the program only once.
-Readmission is not guaranteed and is contingent upon space available and the professional judgment of the Radiologic Science faculty.
-Additionally, all applicants are required to meet the current admission and curriculum requirements.
-Students who wish to reapply for admission within one year must submit a letter of intent to reapply and a current radiologic science application.
-Students who are readmitted will be required to repeat all clinical and didactic radiography courses for which they earned a grade of less than C. Students who are readmitted will be required to audit the last clinical course for which a passing grade was earned.
-This audit must be completed prior to program continuance.
-Students who are auditing any radiologic science course will be required to fulfill all course requirements as listed on the syllabus.
+- A student who leaves the program due to other circumstances may be readmitted to the program only once.
+Readmission is not guaranteed and is contingent upon space available and the professional judgment of the Radiologic Science faculty; - All applicants are required to meet current admissions and curriculum requirements.
+Students wishing to reapply for admission within one year must submit a letter of intent to reapply and a current radiologic science application; - c.
+Students who are readmitted will be required to repeat all clinical and didactic radiography courses for which they earned a grade of less than C; - d.
+Students who are readmitted will be required to audit the last clinical course for which a passing grade was earned; - i.
+Audits must be completed prior to program continuance. - ii.
+Students auditing any radiologic science course are required to fulfill all course requirements as indicated on the syllabus. - iii.
 A grade for all audited courses will be calculated.
-Students must complete an audit with a grade of C or better as per the Radiologic Science Program policies.
+Students must complete audited courses with a grade of C or better (as designated in program policies). - iv.
 In accordance with CCGA policy, a student must register and pay tuition for an audited course.

-Readmitted students will also be required to repeat all prior clinical competency exams regardless of earned grade.
+- e.
+Readmitted students will also be required to repeat all prior clinical competency exams regardless of earned grade; - The student seeking readmission will meet with program faculty and devise a plan for timely completion of clinical requirements.